-In assessing the risk factors as of December 31, 2023, management considers current conditions to be stressed and future conditions to be uncertain with an economic downturn possible, which are similar assessments to December 31, 2022.
+In assessing the risk factors as of December 31, 2024, management considers current conditions to be stressed and future conditions to be uncertain with an economic downturn possible, which are similar assessments to December 31, 2023.
 The following tables present quantitative information on the composition of the allowance for loan credit losses.
-There is no significant change in the allowance composition from 2022 to 2023 due to limited charge-off history and lack of credit losses over the applicable lookback periods.
-The historical loss component is zero pre- and post-ASC 326 as the Company has not experienced any credit losses over the previous 10-year loss history.
+There is no significant change in the allowance composition from 2023 to 2024 due to limited charge-off history and lack of credit losses over the applicable lookback periods.